 An AI risk register is the operational foundation of any AI governance program.
 It documents every AI system your organization uses, the risks those systems pose, and the controls in place to manage those risks.
-This guide explains what an AI risk register must contain, how to structure risk classifications, and how to keep the register current.
+This guide explains what an AI risk register should contain, how to structure risk classifications, and how to keep the register current.

 What an AI risk register is — and is not